 How to Submit a Job Approval Letter (JAL) Application under SINP

-To apply for a Job Approval Letter (JAL), you must submit a Job Approval Form (JAF) through your online OASIS account—the same account you used to register your Certificate of Registration.
-First, select “Create New Preliminary Job Position” to request support for a foreign worker to apply under SINP.
-You must provide valid identification documents when submitting the request.
-Incomplete applications will not be accepted.
+To apply for a Job Approval Letter (JAL), you must submit a JAL application (also known as a SINP JAL application) through your online OASIS account—the same account you used to register your Certificate of Registration.

 ICT also prioritizes expedited processing for the following cases: